rootiest/nvim-updater.nvim/README.md

 - **Platform:** The plugin is primarily developed for Linux environments.
-  Although it may work on macOS or other platforms, `sudo make install` is hardcoded and assumes a Linux-based setup.
+  Although it may work on macOS or other platforms, `sudo make install` is hard-coded and assumes a Linux-based setup.
 - **Neovim Version:** This plugin requires **Neovim 0.10+** to operate correctly, as it depends on specific Lua API features.